 Scotland is beautiful.
-But the weather here can change like in kaleidoscope.
+But the weather here can change like in a kaleidoscope.
 This is why the best way to travel around this amazing country is by car.

-During my ten years in Scotland I was lucky to travel all over it.
+During my ten years in Scotland, I was lucky to travel all over it.
 For many years I worked as a driver, but I was also taking every opportunity to go and see places in my own time.
 Thanks to it I know many places that are not amongst the most popular destination.
-And I know, that I am not the only one, who tries to avoid overcrowded tourist traps full of middle age men sporting they brand new Nessie t-shirts.
-So if you also prefer to look for for places that not even local people tend to know, then this is for you.
-A tool that I was always longing when going online to find answer to a simple question “where to go this weekend?”
+And I know, that I am not the only one, who tries to avoid overcrowded tourist traps full of middle-aged men sporting they brand new Nessie t-shirts.
+So if you also prefer to look for places that not even local people tend to know, then this is for you.
+A tool that I was always longing when going online to find the answer to a simple question “where to go this weekend?”

 Wild camping in Scotland is legal, but remember to always observe the rules of